Complete Guide

 Pros & Cons:

-Pros: Reversed type makes two cards from one note, Fast to bulk-create or import, Works in any deck
+Pros: Two cards from one note, on the notes you choose, Fast to bulk-create or import, Works in any deck

-Cons: Thin on context alone, Pair it with an example field
+Cons: Thin on context alone, Blind reversal creates prompts with several right answers

 Cloze Deletion